Tyrn/wei/the-insider-en.typ

      The official raised his eyebrows.

      Bemish  silently handed him a paper sheet.
-Shavash looked the text over
-- it was an act abolishing ishevik bills of credit."
+Shavash looked the text over---it was an act abolishing ishevik bills of credit."

      "Do you understand," Shavash said, "that without ishevik bills we would spend three times more in subsidies?"